Recovering from Fraud

 If you have been scammed then start with advice from your bank or card or service provider as they are the most responsible following yourself.
 Then you can search websites provided by people like which.co.uk who are admirably concerned with the consumer as their business model.

-Under no circumstances pay anyone overseas any money for a service promising recovery as they can only be in cahoots with the scammers or completely incapable of recovering any money.
+Under no circumstances pay anyone overseas any money for a service promising recovery if your bank has failed to recover as they can only be in cahoots with the scammers or completely incapable of recovering any money.